LMU-MSBA/Sony-Analytics-Hub/models/predictive_model.md

 ## Input Features

 After the data was cleaned and prepped to be used in a predictive model, we were left with nine variables (eight excluding the categorized_rev label column).
+Here are those variables:

 | Variable | Type | Description |
 | ----------- | ----------- | ----------- |